A Few Considerations for the Multilingual EFL Classroom

 As an English as a Foreign Language teacher you may find yourself teaching in any number of situations.
-Each teaching situation brings with it its own characteristics and features, pros and cons.
-The multilingual classroom is one example of a situation you may experience as an EFL teacher.
+Each teaching situation brings with it its own characteristics and features, advantages and disadvantages, pros and cons.
+The multilingual EFL classroom is one example of a situation you may experience as an EFL teacher.

 What is a multilingual classroom?